JohnCoene/javascript-for-r/_book/4-11-shiny-first-look.md

 This explains how the event is used in jBox (and many other libraries), but the body of the callback used previously is empty and therefore will not do anything: we need it to send data back to the R server so it can be notified when the notice is closed.

 This can be done by defining a simplified Shiny input.
-While the book will eventually cover fully-fledged \index{Shiny} inputs that can be registered, updated, and more, there is also a simplified version of the latter, which allows sending reactive input values to the server, where it can be used just like any other inputs (`input$id`).
+While the book will eventually cover fully-fledged Shiny\index{Shiny} inputs that can be registered, updated, and more, there is also a simplified version of the latter, which allows sending reactive input values to the server, where it can be used just like any other inputs (`input$id`).
 The value of the input can be defined using the `setInputValue` method, which takes the `id` of the input and the `value` to give it.

 Below place `Shiny.setInputValue('notice_close', true)` in the body of the function so the input `input$notice_close` will be set to `TRUE` when the notice closes.